TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 ### Anchor Elements

 To create a link in HTML, we use the anchor element.
-An anchor element is defined by wrapping the text or another HTML element we want to be a link with a  `<a>` tag.
+An anchor element is defined by wrapping the text or another HTML element we want to be a link with an `<a>` tag.

 Add the following to the body of the index.html page we created and open it in the browser: